 Moral of the story: Be very careful to choose a trustworthy trustee to manage an irrevocable trust!

-So that’s it – how to use a revocable and irrevocable trust to protect your identity and assets.
-If you have any questions about this topic, feel free to contact us or schedule a consultation with an Estate Planner to find out which type of trust will best meet your objectives.
+If you have any questions about this topic or for legal advice on protecting your privacy, feel free to contact our law firm to schedule a consultation with an Estate Planning attorney to find out which type of trust will best meet your objectives.